 This bill would require the FCC to report biennially on the impact that network equipment availability has had on the deployment of advanced telecommunications capabilities (i.e., broadband).
 This assessment must be included in the FCC's reports on the state of the communications marketplace, which are submitted to Congress and published publicly every other year. |

-Kids Off Social Media Act, |
+Kids Off Social Media Act |

 Sen. Brian Schatz |

-Among other requirements, this bill would limit children's access to social media platforms and requires both platforms and schools to implement certain restrictions on children's social media usage.
+Among other requirements, this bill would limit children's access to social media platforms and require both platforms and schools to implement certain restrictions on children's social media usage.
 As a condition of receiving discounted telecommunications service under the E-Rate Program, schools must enforce policies preventing the use of E-Rate-supported services, networks, and devices to access social media and must use blocking or filtering technology to prevent such access. |

-Providing for congressional disapproval of the FCC rule "Addressing the Homework Gap Through the E-Rate Program," |
+Providing for congressional disapproval of the FCC rule "Addressing the Homework Gap Through the E-Rate Program" |

 Sen. Ted Cruz |

-Passed the Senate 5/8/25; received in the House 5/9/25. |
+Passed the Senate 5/8/25; received in the House and held at the desk 5/9/25. |

 This joint resolution would nullify the final rule issued by the FCC, "Addressing the Homework Gap Through the E-Rate Program," published on August 20, 2024.
 The rule permits schools and libraries participating in the E-Rate Program to purchase discounted Wi-Fi hot spots and associated mobile connectivity service for off-premises use by students, school staff, and library patrons. |

-Rural Broadband Protection Act of 2025, |
+Rural Broadband Protection Act of 2025 |

 Sen. Shelley Moore Capito |